petermikitsh/petermikitsh.github.com/projects.md

 	<div class="span4">
 		<div class="projtitle">Mastermind (boardgame)</div>

-		<p>Applying design patterns covered in the Gang of Four text, the Mastermind game is playable from either a graphic or command line interface.
+		<p>Applying design patterns covered in the <a href="http://en.wikipedia.org/wiki/Design_Patterns">Gang of Four</a>, the Mastermind game is playable from either a graphic or command line interface.
 Users can play against the computer, at varying degrees of algorithm difficulty.</p>

 		<p><ul class="unstyled">
 			<li><a href="https://github.com/petermikitsh/mastermind">Release Candidate 2</a></li>